aws-samples/llm-apps-workshop/blogs/rag/blog_post.md

 ## Author bio

 <img style="float: left; margin: 0 10px 0 0;" src="img/ML-14328-Amit.png">Amit
-Arora is an AI and ML specialist architect at Amazon Web Services, helping enterprise customers use cloud-based machine learning services to rapidly scale their innovations.
+Arora is an AI and ML Specialist Architect at Amazon Web Services, helping enterprise customers use cloud-based machine learning services to rapidly scale their innovations.
 He is also an adjunct lecturer in the MS data science and analytics program at Georgetown University in